Learning Interpretable, High-Performing Policies for Autonomous Driving: Physical Robot Demonstration

 \section{Physical Robot Demonstration}

 Here, we demonstrate our algorithm with physical robots in a 14-car figure-8 driving scenario and provide an online, easy-to-inspect visualization of our ICCTs, which controls the ego vehicle.
 We utilize the Robotarium, a remotely accessible swarm robotic research platform \cite{Wilson2020TheRG}, to demonstrate the learned ICCT policy.
 The demonstration displays the feasibility of ego vehicle behavior produced by our ICCT policy and provides an online visualization of our ICCTs.
 A frame taken from the demonstrated behavior is displayed in Figure \ref{fig:robotarium}.
-We provide a complete video of the demonstrated behavior and the online visualization of the control policy within the supplementary material.
+We provide a complete video of the demonstrated behavior and the online visualization of the control policy \textcolor{black}{at \href{https://sites.google.com/view/icctree}{https://sites.google.com/view/icctree}}.